Kramuschenko/kramuschenko/README.md

 ## I'm a BackEnd Java Junior Developer

 - 💪 I like to write code
-- 🎉 I love to paint and play the guitar
+- 🎉 I admire to paint and play the guitar
 - 🥅 I am constantly learning new things
 - 🏀 I like play Basketball